Blossom End Rot in Tomatoes

 If blossom end rot isn't a disease, why does my neighbor have the same thing?

 The answer is simple.
 Without adequate moisture, tomatoes cannot uptake the calcium in the soil.
 This means that you can get blossom end rot even when you have adequate amounts of calcium in the soil.
 In hot, dry seasons, tomatoes are susceptible to blossom end rot, explaining why your neighbors may be experiencing the same thing in their garden.

 Beat Blossom End Rot with Adequate Watering

 The trick, of course, is to provide the moisture your tomato plants need to uptake calcium.
-During hot dry summers, particularly at fruiting time, tomatoes require 1 ½ inches of rain a week.
-When rainfall does not provide enough moisture, supplemental watering is required.Tomatoes grown in raised beds or containers may require daily watering to meet their needs, as these plants are heavy feeders.
-Water to moisten the soil to the root level whenever the soil feels dry to the touch 1 inch below the surface of the soil.
+During hot, dry summers, particularly at fruiting time, tomatoes require 1 ½ inches of rain a week.
+When rainfall does not provide enough moisture, supplemental watering is required.Tomatoes grown in raised beds or containers may require daily watering to meet their needs, as tomatoes are heavy feeders.
+Water to moisten the soil to the root level whenever the soil feels dry to the touch one inch below the surface of the soil.

 More Tips for Preventing Blossom End Rot

 The Alabama Cooperative Extension recommends several measures to control or prevent blossom end rot in tomatoes.

 - Maintain a pH between 6.0 and 6.5.
 The pH of the soil affects the available nutrients.
 For best nutrient uptake for tomatoes, test the soil often and amend as recommended to maintain the pH level.

 - Follow the fertilizer application rate as indicated by your soil test.
 Too much fertilizer at one time may contribute to blossom end rot.